Conquer (Soulfly album)

-Conquer is the sixth studio album by American heavy metal band Soulfly.
+Conquer is the sixth album by the American heavy metal band Soulfly.
 It saw official release on July 23, 2008, in Australia, although the album had leaked early onto file-sharing networks.
-It was released on July 29, 2008, in Canada and the United States and debuted at #66 on the U.S. Billboard 200 — Soulfly's highest Billboard peak since their 2002 release, 3.
+It was released on July 29, 2008, in Canada and the United States and debuted at number 66 on the U.S. Billboard 200 — Soulfly's highest Billboard peak since their 2002 release, 3.

 Production and release

-The album was tracked by Tim C. Lau in late 2007 at The Porch Recording Studio in Orlando, Florida and mixed by Andy Sneap in early 2008.
+The album was tracked by Tim C. Lau in late 2007 at The Porch Recording Studio in Orlando, Florida, and mixed by Andy Sneap in early 2008.
 In promotion for the album, Max Cavalera stated that he had been heavily influenced by Bolt Thrower, Napalm Death and Slayer in writing for this album, which he declared would make Dark Ages sound like a pop album.

 A bonus edition of the album was released containing three bonus tracks and a DVD.
 The DVD features a full live concert from Warsaw, Poland and the music video for "Innerspirit" from the previous album, Dark Ages.

 The album sold over 8,400 copies in the U.S. during the first week of its release.